upa/mscp/README.md

 - Remote-to-remote copy is not supported.
 - `-r` option is not needed to transfer directories.
+- Checkpointing for resuming failed transfer is supported.
 - and any other differences I have not implemented and noticed.

 Paper: